Lambosaurus/hives-and-torches/systems/rolls.md

 ## Melee attack

 A melee attack is an attack with a [melee weapon](weapons.md#Melee-weapons).
-The target foe must within your weapon reach.
-Weapon reach is `5ft` unless otherwise stated.
+The target foe must be within your weapon reach.
+Weapon reach is `5 feet` unless otherwise stated.
 The attack score of a melee attack is `2x` your weapons dice plus your [strength](attributes.md#Strength).

 ## Ranged attack